Last updated 5 February 2019

-There are some detailed and complex provisions that relate to the process of bargaining and the various orders that can be obtained if the parties’ negotiations are unsuccessful, including an application for a secret ballot to enable employees take protected industrial action in support of their collective position.
-This chapter does not cover these matters in detail.
+There are some detailed and complex provisions that relate to the process of bargaining and the various orders that can be obtained if the parties’ negotiations are unsuccessful, including an application for a secret ballot to enable employees to take protected industrial action in support of their collective position.
+These provisions are beyond the scope of this chapter.

 Enterprise agreements will be either single enterprise or multiple enterprise agreements made between two or more employers who agree to bargain together.
-A greenfields agreement (i.e. an agreement made between an employer and a union in respect of a site for which there are currently no employees) continues to be permitted under the Fair Work Act.
+A greenfields agreement (i.e. an agreement made between an employer and a union in respect of a site for which there are currently no employees) is permitted under the Fair Work Act.

 The benefit of an enterprise agreement for a workplace is that it will last for a specified period of time and will cover every employee whose classification is covered by that agreement, including new employees who start work after the date of the agreement.

 Under an enterprise agreement, an employer can agree with a union or its employees to trade off award terms that they consider to be unhelpful or inflexible in terms of the business.
-However, no trade off can be enforced unless there is some satisfactory compensatory condition included in the agreement.
+However, no trade off can be enforced unless there is some satisfactory compensatory condition included in the agreement to compensate for that.